GuidesWeatherIs Iceland Cold? Prepare for Your Arctic Adventure

 Since Iceland is an island, are hurricanes a threat?
 They can be, but not the kind you see hit the Caribbean Islands.
 On September 1st, 2014, Hurricane Cristobal did reach Iceland.
 Since it was near the end of the storm, just heavy winds and rain were carried over.
 Basically, Iceland will not get a new hurricane fresh off the coast due to its cooler weather.
 But there is always a chance a powerful storm could reach the small island towards the end of its wrath.

-You also need to keep a lookout for ash and sand storms when traveling through the country.
+You also need to keep an eye out for ash and sand storms when traveling through the country.
 Around 20% of Iceland is covered in ash that was left over from volcanic eruptions in the past.
 If heavy winds hit the area, this ash can cause damage to your car.
 It is also very dangerous to drive through since it will be nearly impossible to see.
 Make sure to pull over and stay safe until the storm has passed through.
 High winds can also pick up sand, especially in the South Coast Area.
 If you are near the coast and heavy winds are in the forecast, go slow and be aware of your surroundings.
 Sand and Ash can cause damage to your rental car.
 You always want to make sure to add Sand and Ash Insurance to your car rental, in case a situation like this occurs.

 Blizzards are the most common type of extreme weather in Iceland.
 This happens when strong winds are in the forecast, in combination with heavy snowfall.
 This causes downed power lines and white-out driving or walking conditions.
 Blizzards in Iceland are no joke.
 In 2019 the country saw up to 149 mph winds, with over 10 feet of snow accumulating in the mountains.
 If you are visiting Iceland when a blizzard is in the forecast, it is best to stay put.
 This is definitely the time to stay inside and nestle up with that book you’ve been dying to read.